coopdanger/ppm-specification/draft-ppm-protocol.md

 struct {
   TaskID task_id;
   opaque helper_state<0..2^16>;
-  opaque output_param<0..2^16-1>;
+  opaque aggregation_param<0..2^16-1>;
   VerifyStartSubReq seq<1..2^24-1>;
 } VerifyStartReq;
 ~~~

 The structure contains the PPM task, an opaque *helper state* string
 (`helper_state`), and a sequence of *sub-requests* (`seq`), each corresponding
 to a unique client report.
-The request also carries the output parameter
+The request also carries the aggregation parameter
-(`output_param`) used for VDAF evaluation.
+(`aggregation_param`) used for VDAF evaluation.
 Sub-requests are structured as
 follows:

 ~~~